 We don’t need to get into the finer points of endurance physiology, but suffice to say that every single endurance sport involves bouts of higher intensity effort.
 Sprinting to catch up to the group in cycling.
 Sprinting up a hill in a triathlon.
 Making a hard turn when rowing.

-All of these efforts require a large amount of glycogen, and when you do enough of them over the course of a race, it’s going to burn through a lot of carbohydrate.
+All of these efforts require a large amount of glycogen, and when you do enough of them over the course of a race, it’s going to burn through a lot of carbohydrates.

 Some scientists, coaches, and athletes have tried to get around this problem by training on a high-fat diet, and then eating more carbs leading up to the race.